 I was in very good hands.
 Italia knew better than I did what type of logo I needed and once I saw it, I loved it and the symbolism.
 Because I write for a broad spectrum under the banner of Children’s or Juvenile Fiction, I had trouble conceptualizing how to encompass that same spectrum.
 What is more perfect than the symbol of a butterfly?
 Butterflies are powerful symbols of life — they represent significant transformation.
 On the young end of my writing spectrum, I write for seven to eight-year-olds, but I also write for preteens, and on up through Young Adult.
 So my target audience encompasses the gamut of the butterfly life cycle.

 Children are like the caterpillar exploring the world with fresh eyes and a hunger for new experiences that just won’t quit.
 Preteens and young teens become introspective and go through a phase of change as they try to figure out who they are and what they want to be, much like when the caterpillar constructs the cocoon.
 Older teens burst through that shell, dry their wings, and take flight going off to explore the world in a way they couldn’t before.

 Besides, butterflies are pretty.
 But I honestly cannot think of a better image than the butterfly to be the icon for my work.
-I ran across the below video from the Dodo and the life cycle of the Lunar Moth.
+I ran across a video from the Dodo about the life cycle of the Lunar Moth.
 If you have a few minutes, it is well worth the watch.